 - Have signed copies of Form Human Consent available in a folder but do not display them.

-- X Formal Project Summaries for distribution (only Abstracts may be distributed)
+- X Formal Project Summaries for distribution – (only Abstracts may be distributed to judges or others)

 - X Photographs or other visual presentations depicting vertebrate animals in surgical techniques, dissections, necropsies, other lab techniques, improper handling methods, improper housing conditions, procedures, etc.